Health Monitor Troubleshooting

 - Reasons a Server Can Be Marked Down

 General Health Monitor Trivia

-- Multi-Pool: A server that exists in multiple pools will receive health checks for each pool it has membership within.
-An exception is if the pools are on the same Service Engine and configured with the same health monitor, in which case the redundant monitoring is not performed.
+- Multi-Pool: A server that exists in multiple pools will receive health checks for each pool in which it has membership.
+An exception is if the pools are on the same Service Engine and configured with the same health monitor.
+In that case the redundant monitoring is not performed.

-- Disabled: Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or a attached to a disabled virtual service.
+- Disabled: Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or servers attached to a disabled virtual service.

 - Scaled SEs: When scaling out a virtual service across multiple Service Engines, servers will receive active health checks from each SE for the VS. If one SE marks a server as up it will be included in the load balancing.
 If a second SE is unable to access the server, it will mark it down and not send traffic to that server.
 From the Controller UI, the server health icon may flip intermittently between red and green (or other color).
 The status flipping is due to the frequency when SEs report their status to the Controller.

-- SNAT IP: If a SNAT IP is configured for a virtual service, the active SE will send monitors from the SNAT IP address.
+- SNAT IP: If a SNAT IP is configured for a virtual service (refer to this article), the active SE will send monitors from the SNAT IP address.
 If a SNAT IP is not configured (which is the norm), the active SE initiates monitors from its interface IP.
 The standby SE will always send monitors from its interface IP.

 - Standby SE: By default, the standby SE will send health checks.
 This behavior may be changed from the CLI for the SE Group of the SE.